Phishing scams 101: How good are you at detecting a phishing attack?

 It’s easy to be caught off guard, since most people don’t expect a phishing email to appear mid-conversation.
 The only solution is to be alert and take note of any strange or out of context messages.
 It’s always best to double check with the supposed sender if something looks out of the ordinary.

-3. Are you always conscious that strangers stalk your social media?
+3. Are you always conscious that strangers can stalk your social media?

-Through Facebook, Instagram, and other social media sites, hackers can create contextual phishing emails or messages too.
-For example, especially for public profiles, they can see your vacation location on your Instagram pictures, and ask if you “left this while we were in Bali” (clicking the email then downloads malware or spyware).
+Such scammers could also exploit public information on your personal life shared through Facebook, Instagram, and other social media sites.
+For example, scammers may be able to see your vacation location on your Instagram pictures, and ask if you “left this while we were in Bali” (clicking the email then downloads malware or spyware).

 If you keep this in mind all the time, you’ll be much better at spotting and evading potential phishing attacks.
 There are some giveaway signs, such as if a colleague who just left is apparently contacting you via their work email, or if the email about your last vacation is from a nameless source.